American Mosaic Journalism Prize: Julian Brave NoiseCat (2022 Prize Recipient)

-Julian is currently working on a book, "We Survived the Night", which will be published by Knopf and is an account of contemporary Indigenous life in the U.S. and Canada woven together with a personal narrative.
+Julian Brave NoiseCat is currently working on a book, "We Survived the Night", which will be published by Knopf and is an account of contemporary Indigenous life in the U.S. and Canada woven together with a personal narrative.

 Julian gave the 2022 Commencement Charge of the Class speech for University of Michigan’s Ford School in April 2022.
 In August 2022, Julian published "Z’s coming out: At a two-spirit powwow in Toronto, my niece grapples with identity" in Canada's National Observer.

+Julian’s documentary, made in partnership with Emily Kassie, Sugarcane premiered at the 2024 Sundance Film Festival.
+At the festival, Julian and Emily Kassie won the Sundance Directing Award for the film.
+According to Deadline, following its premiere at Sundance, National Geographic purchased the rights to Sugarcane.
+National Geographic will show the documentary at global festivals throughout the rest of 2024 and release it in theaters before streaming Sugarcane on Disney+.

 Abraham “Abe” Streep (2019 Prize Recipient)

 In May 2021, Abe published a piece in The New Yorker exploring how violent police officers remain in law enforcement.

 In September 2021, Abe published his book "Brothers on Three" with MacMillan Publishers.
-The book is an expansion on one of the pieces Abe won the Prize for in 2019, “What the Arlee Warriors Were Playing For”, and is the story of coming of age on Montana’s Flathead Indian Reservation and a basketball team uniting a community during a suicide epidemic.
+The book is an expansion on one of the pieces Abe won the Prize for in 2019, “What the Arlee Warriors Were Playing For”, and is the story of coming of age on Montana's Flathead Indian Reservation and a basketball team uniting a community during a suicide epidemic.
 "Brothers on Three" won the 2021 Montana Book Award, and the 2021 New Mexico-Arizona General Nonfiction Book Award.

+In August 2023, Abe published “The American West Is Built on Contradicting Ideals.
+These Elk Hunters Were Caught in the Middle” for Outside.
+In May 2024, Abe published “Nova Scotia’s Billion Dollar Lobster Wars” in The New Yorker.

+Carvell Wallace (2023 Prize Recipient)

+In October 2023, Carvell Wallace’s article “The Abundant Joy of Ayesha McGowan” was published in Bicycling.
+Carvell's book, "Another Word for Love", will be published by Macmillan in May 2024.

+Carvell was interviewed on KQED by Alexis Madrigal in March 2023 about his work.
+In May 2024, he published his memoir, “Another Word for Love”.